Integrate CodeScene with Pull Requests¶

 Integration is different per provider:

-Github via Checks
+Github via Checks with option of annotations

 Bitbucket via either Builds or Code Insights Reports